kraken-php/docs/api-channel.md

         );
     });

-Now channel is properly configured and can be run via `start` method and stoppped with `stop` method.
+Now channel is properly configured and can be run via `start` method and stopped with `stop` method.

     $channel->start();